GfSE/SpecIF-Schema/README.md

 - A statement's 'subject' must have a class which is listed in the subjectClasses of the statement's class, if such subjectClasses are defined.
 - A statement's 'object' must reference a valid resource or statement.
 - A statement's 'object' must have a class which is listed in the objectClasses of the statement's class, if such objectClasses are defined.
+- A statement's 'subject' and 'object' may have the same id, but if so, the revisions must be different (because only one revision of an element can be valid at a time).
 - A statement's 'properties' must have valid entries according to the referenced dataType (see below).
 - A node's 'resource' must reference a member of resources by key.
 - The list of values must not have more than one item, unless 'multiple' of the propertyClass (or by default of the dataType) is true.